BranchMetrics/capacitor-branch-deep-links/README.md

 1. [Configure Branch](https://docs.branch.io/apps/android/#configure-branch)

-If your app is in the Google Play Store, update `build.grade` with the necessary dependencies:
+If your app is in the Google Play Store, update `capacitor.build.gradle` with the necessary dependencies:

 ```diff
   dependencies {